siavooshpayandehazad/SoCDep2/README.txt

     - going 3D

-    - Check for reachability during routing if network is partitioned
+    - Check for reachability during routing if network is partitioned (at the moment, this is not implemented and results in an incomplete partitioning for communication. and the source of it are the gateways...)

+    - event driven fault handler

+    - Simulated annealing and Genetics Algorithm for Mapping

+    - Support for adaptive routing! but have to solve some scheduling issues... have no idea how to schedule on multiple paths... should be stochastic... needs more reading...

+    - Support for virtual channels!

+    - Some 8-bit background music would be really cool